scusi/local-log4j-vuln-scanner/README.md

 This option includes `--log`
 `$IP` will be the local IP address, non loopback.
 `$HOSTNAME` will be the configured hostname.

+The `--uploadURL` flag tells the scanner to upload the logfile to the given URL.
+This option implies `--uniqlogname`.

 If class files indicating one of the vulnerabilities are found, messages like the following are printed to standard output: